Ross Wylie

 Selected as a McLaren GT "Young Driver" in 2015, Wylie spent that year and the next competing in the British GT Championship, challenging for outright race wins with Von Ryan Racing, driving a McLaren 650S GT3 followed by a Motorbase Performance Aston Martin Vantage GT3 in 2016.

-In 2017, Ross won the Britcar Endurance Championship in the MJC Furlonger-prepared Ferrari 458 GT, taking 10 overall podiums, including 4 wins.
+In 2017, Wylie won the Britcar Endurance Championship in the MJC Furlonger-prepared Ferrari 458 GT, taking ten overall podiums, including four wins.